LMUnit: Fine-grained Evaluation with Natural Language Unit Tests: Methodology

 \subsection{Bayesian Optimization of Global Unit Tests}

-Natural language unit tests decompose evaluation into fine-grained, interpretable criteria through K global tests that assess dimensions like accuracy, safety, and coherence.
-The aggregation of these individual assessments into an overall score is crucial for valid evaluation.
-While the standard approach would be to use uniform weighting of test scores, we investigate whether this can be improved through learned weights.
-Using Bayesian optimization over human preference data, we learn optimal weights $w_1,...,w_K$ that maximize alignment between weighted test scores and human judgments.
-This optimization process starts from uniform weights and iteratively updates them based on agreement with held-out human preferences, demonstrating the potential of principled aggregation strategies.
+Natural language unit tests decompose evaluation into fine-grained criteria through K global tests that assess dimensions like accuracy, safety, and coherence.
+The aggregation of these assessments into an overall score is crucial for valid evaluation.
+Rather than using standard uniform weighting, we learn optimal weights $w_1,...,w_K$ through Bayesian optimization over human preference data to maximize alignment between weighted test scores and human judgments.
+This process iteratively updates weights from a uniform initialization based on agreement with held-out human preferences.